Forensic Studies MS

 Incoming students are typically within the 25-75th percentile of graduate entrance exam scores.

-Graduate Record Exam (GRE)
+Graduate Record Exam (GRE) scores for applicants range

 Verbal: 144-152